BathroomEpiphanies/costar_keyboard/README.md

 ## Other keyboard firmwares

-Some other noteworhty keyboard firmware projects are
+Some other noteworthy keyboard firmware projects are
 * https://github.com/tmk/tmk_keyboard
 * (add more here..)

 Forks from this project
 * https://github.com/pa3zo6/costar_keyboard
 * (add more here..)